medranSolus/_purpOSe/README.md

   - Avoid short names, let every function describe itself but don't make them too long.
 For header functions that MAY (think twice) need additional description, add comment.
   - Every assembly funtion needs to be in seperate file.
 Only bootloader is exception.
   - Try to keep not connected functions in seperate files when possible.
 If so for every header create directory containing such functions with same name as header file.
+  - No space before asterisks or ampersands and one after in type declarations.

 ---
 Tips: